pandey0/dhanproduction/README.md

 ### 2. Architecture Overview

 - **Frontend**: ReactJS, TailwindCSS for styling.
 Modular components provide flexibility for future updates.
 - **Backend**: Built with Node.js and Express.js, using REST APIs for transaction processing, account management, and more.
-MongoDB is used for data storage, while Redis ensures fast access to frequently used data.
+MongoDB is used for data storage.
 - **Microservices**: The app is built with a microservices architecture to allow scaling and independent service management.
 - **Authentication & Authorization**: JWT (JSON Web Tokens) for secure login and token-based access.